 By the time we arrived at the hospital it was clear that Lisa was in full blown labor.
 Her contractions were 2 minutes apart and so intense she couldn't talk through them.
 She struggled to walk into the E.R., where a nurse immediately recognized what was happening and rushed us into triage.
 Upon examination another nurse told us that Lisa was dilated to 6 cm and that the hospital wasn't equipped to handle a premature infant.
 We would need to find a hospital willing to transfer the baby upon delivery.

-The hospital staff called Loma Linda Children's Hospital while Lisa was hurried into a delivery room.
+After a number of hospitals declined to take the baby due to viability policies, the Hemet staff called Loma Linda Children's Hospital while Lisa was hurried into a delivery room.
 We were told a local doctor had been paged and was en route.
 Meanwhile the nurses started Lisa on Magnesium Sulfate in an attempt to slow down her labor and injected her with steroids to help prime the baby's lungs to breathe and increase the chance of survival.
 The contractions became acute and frequent.
 Lisa was in extreme pain.

 About 90 minutes later we were told that Loma Linda would take the baby and had deployed a highly specialized NICU response team.
 They were about an hour out.
 But our little man wasn't waiting and things began to move very quickly.
 When the doctor arrived he promptly informed us that our baby probably wouldn't survive and that a c-section was risky.
 I asked him if we had any other options.
 "No."